MortalChris/Project-Blog-API/README.md

 <h1>Project Blog Web-App</h1>
-<h2>A blog site that allows author to log in and create blog pages.</h2>
+<p>A blog site that allows author to log in and create blog pages.</p>

 <h2>Features</h2>
 <ul>